-Making eyelingwheeling a convenient, year-round option for Calgarians requires:
+Making wheeling a convenient, year-round option for Calgarians requires:

-- Smooth travelling surfaces free of obstacles;. - Well-maintained, clear routes;. - Connected and continuous routes that give evelists people the ability to maintain speed. - bicycleWheeled device parking and amenities at destinations;. - Routes with character that offer safety and a feeling of security; and. - Education and enforcement for all transportation system users.
+- Smooth travelling surfaces free of obstacles. - Well-maintained, clear routes.

+- Connected and continuous routes that give people the ability to maintain speed. - Wheeled device parking and amenities at destinations. - Routes with character that offer safety and a feeling of security. - Education and enforcement for all transportation system users.

-Connecting bicyclewalking and wheeling trips to transit service enables longer or cross-city trips, enlarges transit catchment areas, enables cycliststo bypass topographical barriershelps people navigate challenging hills and busy roadways and increases transit ridership.
+Connecting walking and wheeling trips to transit service enables longer or cross-city trips, enlarges transit catchment areas, helps people navigate challenging hills and busy roadways and increases transit ridership.
 Examples of integration measures include:

-- Safe and secure bicycle parking at transit stations, - Allowing bicycles and other wheeled mobility devices on trains and buses-andimprovements to bicycle routes and transitstation access. - Cycling is supported in the CTP throughpolicies for the introduction of new types ofcycling facilities, improved design of futureand redeveloped streetsEnabling bike and through the provision of bettere-scooter share for first and last kilometre trips. - Ensuring pathway and bikeway connections in new communities and Activity Centres.
-A new Primary Cyclingto transit stops and stations are provided.
+- Safe and secure bicycle parking at transit stations. - Allowing bicycles and other wheeled mobility devices on trains and buses. - Enabling bike and e-scooter share for first and last kilometre trips. - Ensuring pathway and bikeway connections to transit stops and stations are provided.

-The Always Available for All Ages & Abilities (5A) Network has also beendesignated for Calgary.
-This
+The Always Available for All Ages & Abilities (5A) Network